Tiny Travel Tales: The People You Meet Scuba Diving

 Each one left an impression.

-The crew are always my favorite.
+The crew is always my favorite.
 I’m endlessly fascinated by people who choose to serve the place they live in.
 They’re the unsung cheerleaders of their home.

 I can’t help but wonder: how do they feel about us—visitors, tourists, strangers passing through?
 Do they welcome it?
 Or is it simply survival, especially in places where tourism is the only horizon?
 Is their connection to place born of love, or of necessity?